vijaybalebail/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

   Set the Destination CIDR  as indicated (leave other fields as is) then Click `Add Ingress Rules`
   ![](images/Ingress-rule.png " ")

-7. Add an Egress Rule
+7. Click on Egress Rules and add an Egress Rule
   Set Stateless and Destination CIDR as indicated in the image (leave other fields as-is) then Click `Add Egress Rules`
   ![](images/Egress-rule.png " ")

+  Note: Skipping this step will have issues while testing API gateways.

 Congratulations, you have completed lab 1; you may now [proceed to the next lab](#next).